BenTheElder/site/content/posts/brewing-with-kubernetes.md

 Using Kubernetes standardizes deploying software, managing network services, and monitoring applications.
 It turns out all of these things are very handy for over-re-engineering your $18 coffee maker.

+And yet: Is this overkill?
+Absolutely. 🙃

-I hope this will be useful and/or interesting to someone.
-I'm off to brew some more coffee <span class="emoji" style="background-image:url(/images/emoji/emoji_u2615.png)" title=":coffee:">:coffee:</span>
+I hope this will be useful and / or interesting to someone.
+I'm off to brew some more coffee ☕️